OrderIn/NumberLocker-Interview/README.md

 curl -d '{"item":"foo"}' -H "Content-Type: application/json" -X POST http://localhost:3000/save
 ```

-Multiple submits of the same value **IS ALLOWED**, but the system should keep track of them.
+Multiple submits of the same value **IS ALLOWED**, **only if** the record **IS OPEN**, and the system should keep track of their submit count.

-The other endpoint should a person to read the amount of times a value was submitted.
+The other endpoint should allow a person to read the amount of times a value was submitted as well as their current status.

 >/status/{item}